HeldanX/TrudyBot/README.md

 # TrudyBot
-TrudyBot is a Discord bot designed to execute Project Zomboid admin commands directly from the console.
+TrudyBot is a Discord bot designed to execute Project Zomboid admin commands directly by chat.
 It streamlines server management by allowing admins to perform tasks without accessing the server console.

 ## Features